umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/index.md

 XPath CheckBoxList was originally in uComponents but was included in the Umbraco Core v4.8

 ##XPath DropDownList
 Uses an XPath expression to select nodes from the content tree to use as the dropdown options.
-The advantage of using XPath to define the nodes to use is that it allows a granular selection thoughout the whole tree.
+The advantage of using XPath to define the nodes to use is that it allows a granular selection throughout the whole tree.

 The property value stored can be the Node Id or Node name.